mvolkmann/blog/src/swift-ui.md

   - becomes visible when a user pulls down on a view to request a content reload
   - usually used in a table view
-  - SwiftUI creates this with the `refreshable` view modifier which is often used on `List` views.
+  - SwiftUI creates this with the `refreshable` view modifier which is often used on `List` views

 - {% aTargetBlank
     "https://developer.apple.com/design/human-interface-guidelines/ios/controls/segmented-controls/",
     "Segmented Control" %}

-  - set of toggle buttons
+  - a set of toggle buttons
   - can use in place of web UI radio buttons
   - can use to select between different kinds of views
   - SwiftUI creates this with `Picker(...).pickerStyle(.segmented)`